antmicro/polarfire-som/README.md

 The SoM exposes two 100-pin high density connectors with signal assignment that is electrically compatible with [Raspberry Pi Compute Module 4](https://datasheets.raspberrypi.com/cm4/cm4-datasheet.pdf).

 The PCB design files were prepared in KiCad 7.
-The PCB layout design is currently a Work in Progress (WiP).

 ## Key features